-This is our post from 2016, for info on the activities happening from February 23rd-March 11th, 2017, CLICK HERE!
+This is our post from 2016, for info on the activities happening from February 21st-March 3rd, 2019, CLICK HERE!
 Many of the outdoor events are the same like the Milk Family Fun Zone, the ferris wheel and zipline, and the big slide.

 After we had such a fun time visiting the Luminothérapie installation last month, I knew we’d come back to experience Montréal en Lumière at Quartier des spectacles/Place des Festivals when it opened.

-Running from February 18 to March 5, 2016, Montréal en Lumière is one of the largest winter festivals in the world and celebrates lighting design, music, theatre, amazing food, entertainers, and much more.
-It also features the immense Nuit Blanche on February 27th with 200 mostly free activities throughout the city.
+February 18 to March 5, 2016, Montréal en Lumière is one of the largest winter festivals in the world and celebrates lighting design, music, theatre, amazing food, entertainers, and much more.
+It also features the immense Nuit Blanche on March 4th with 200 mostly free activities throughout the city.

 We chose to visit the free outdoor site which is located at Place des Festivals’ public space on Jeanne-Mance as well as along Rue Ste-Catherine and in front of Place des Arts.

 We found amazing street parking just outside the entry gates on Ste-Catherine (parking under Complexe Desjardins is also quick and easy and last time cost us $11).
 We got there just after the site opened at 5pm (it opens at 2pm some days, check the hours HERE), when a lot of people were leaving work.
 I think street parking is going to be loads harder to find on the days when the site opens at noon.